justinlime/RapidUND/README.md

 If you have SELinux installed it may block the und.service file for the daemon, only workaround I know of is to disable SELinux in /etc/selinux/config

+If you are importing a current Validator, stop both this node, and your original node, then replace the node_key.json and priv_validator_key.json in $HOME/.und_mainchain/config with your original keys, then start this new node again.
+If both nodes are running at the same time with the same priv_validator_key.json you will be jailed.